lf-lang/embedded-lab/docs/src/WindowsInstallation.md

 # Notes for Windows Users

 ## WSL Setup
-It is recommend to use the Windows Subsystem for Linux (WSL) when developing on a windows machine.
+It is recommend to use the Windows Subsystem for Linux (WSL) when developing on a Windows machine.
-Use the following [installation](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) instructions to install usb support.
+Use the following [installation](https://learn.microsoft.com/en-us/windows/wsl/connect-usb) instructions to install USB support.

-To mount the a pico device to the wsl instance, run the following in an administrator powershell to find the correct bus and attach.
+To mount the a Pico device to the WSL instance, run the following in an administrator powershell to find the correct bus and attach.

 ```